DigitalSurvival/Stage7/docs/configuration options.md

     format <device> <fs>

   Parameters:
-    device - The device to format (such as /dev/hda2 or /dev/sdb4). fs     - The filesystem to use (such as ext2, ext3, or swap).
+    device - the device to format (such as /dev/hda2 or /dev/sdb4). fs     - the filesystem to use (such as ext2, ext3, or swap).

 mountfs - Mounts a filesystem.